pmetzger/simh-docs/docs/ka10_doc.md

 | `SHOW CPU HISTORY`   | print CPU history                      |
 | `SHOW CPU HISTORY=n` | print first `n` entries of CPU history |

-Instruction tracing shows the Program counter, the contents of `AC` selected, the computed effective address. `AR` is generally the contents the memory location referenced by `EA`. `RES` is the result of the instruction. `FLAGS` shows the flags after the instruction is
+Instruction tracing shows the Program Counter, the contents of `AC` selected, the computed effective address. `AR` is generally the contents the memory location referenced by `EA`. `RES` is the result of the instruction. `FLAGS` shows the flags after the instruction is